Show All Answers

 The cost ranges from $2,000 to $5,500 depending on the size of your boat.

-No, the District fire rings on Olde Port Beach have been discontinued for the 2021 season and bonfires are not allowed at this time.
+No, the District fire rings on Olde Port Beach have been discontinued and bonfires are no longer allowed on the beach.

-After the 2019 season, the Harbor District began looking at the Seasonal Fire Ring program to evaluate public safety, environmental and overall management concerns.
+As of the 2019 winter season, the Harbor District began looking at the Seasonal Fire Ring program to evaluate public safety, environmental and overall management concerns.